By Marie Duquette

-I’ve posted this piece for the last two Easters which means it’s dangerously close to becoming my tradition.
-The thing is, the image that came to me here of Jesus’ emerging from the tomb is one that I still hold dear.
+I’ve posted this piece before, but not recently.
+The image that came to me here of Jesus’ emerging from the tomb is one that I still hold dear.
 In some way, this piece seems like it was given to me, for me, as much as for anyone.
 It reminds me of a part of a favorite hymn, I Love To Tell The Story: “…for those who know it best, seem hungering and thirsting, to hear it like the rest.”
 So this post is for me.
 And also for you.
 With thanks to the Spirit of the Risen Lord who inspired it.

 Today I was contemplating all the things clergy do on this day, Holy Saturday, the day-between.
 After weeks of pretending to meander when actually, we are hustling our way through Lent, the whole tempo of our calls reaches a fevered pitch during Holy Week.